How Do ATV Tracks Work? And How Well Do They Perform?

 When you purchase through links on our site, we may earn a commission at no additional cost to you.
 Learn More

-The tracks offer great all-year performance, making them great for utility work such as hauling moose game over wet forest grounds, pulling firewood in the winter, and playing in the snow.
+The tracks offer excellent all-year performance, making them great for utility work such as hauling moose game over wet forest grounds, pulling firewood in the winter, and playing in the snow.

 In this post, we look at the technical aspect of how ATV tracks work and how well they perform in various riding conditions and riding applications.

 ATV tracks work by replacing the wheels with a rubber track fitted to a sturdy frame assembly.
-The main sprocket that drives each belt is connected directly to the ATVs wheel hub.
-Installing tracks greatly improves traction and provides a bigger footprint for better overall flotation.
+The primary sprocket that drives each belt is connected directly to the ATVs wheel hub.
+Installing tracks dramatically improves traction and provides a larger footprint for better flotation.

-The design and build quality of these kits have improved vastly through the years they’ve been around.
+These kits’ design and build quality have improved vastly through the years they’ve been around.
 Initially, the design was inspired by snowmobiles and has been continuously tweaked to fit ATV use.

-The rubber tracks are the most important part of the track kit.
-They need to be wide- and long enough to give you the best flotation possible.
+The rubber tracks are the most critical part of the track kit.
+They must be wide- and long enough to give you the best flotation possible.
 In deep snow, better flotation is always better.

-They also need to have an aggressive tread pattern for optimal grip in all conditions.
+They must also have an aggressive tread pattern for optimal grip in all conditions.
 Be aware that some track kits are sole as pure snow kits.
 The tracks on these are not well suited for the warmer seasons.

 Tatou ATV rubber tracks